hephy-dd/comet-longterm/README.md

 # comet-longterm

-Longterm current measurements in climate chamber
+Longterm sensor It measurements in climate chamber

 ## Quick start